xiangzhi/RosBag2PsiStoreConverter/README.md

 RosBagConverter.exe convert -f C:\Data\psi_test_59_msgs.bag -o C:\Data -n t1 -t --topics /text /rosout
 ```

-## TODO & Limitations
+## TODO
-1. Handle RosBag Files that are split into multiple files
+1. Handle RosBag Files that are split into multiple files.
+Currently, you can just inspect each file individually.
-1. Change the originate time in the file to the header time.
-(Figure out the way propagate originated time and latency)
-1. Implemented Sensor_msgs and able to convert to images
+1. Optimize code
+	* Decrease the number of object creation by passing in file stream and offset instead of `byte[]`.
+	* Make the array constructed lazly.
+1. Implement more standard message types (Sensor_msgs, Geometry_msgs, etc)
+1. Handle nested none-builtin types in message definitions.
+1. For message with headers, use the header time instead of the message publish time (Could also be an option to be toggled).
-1. Figure out how to deal with TF (transformations)
+1. Figure out how to handle transformations that exist on the /tf and /tf_static topics.